volkamerlab/KinFragLib/data/filters/DataWarrior/README.md

 - removing duplicates
 - removing fragments without dummy atoms (unfragmented ligands)
 - removing fragments only connecting to pool X

+For more information to the pre-filtering steps please have a look at `notebooks/kinfraglib/3_1_fragment_library_reduced.ipynb`.
 ```python
 fragment_library_pre_filtered = filters.prefilters.pre_filters(
     fragment_library)